 🟢 Brecon Beacons National Park All areas of the park & car parks are now fully open Please continue to respect distancing when walking or riding in the national park.

-🔴 Brecon Mountain Railway Will not be reopening until 2021.
+🔴 Brecon Mountain Railway Will not reopen until 2021.

-🟡 Big Pit – National Coal Mining Museum Now open 4 days a week on Tuesday, Wednesday, Friday & Saturday.
+🟡 Big Pit – National Coal Mining Museum Open Tuesday, Wednesday, Friday & Saturday from November 17th.
 The underground tour is currently closed.
-Online pre booking essential
+Online pre booking essential.

-🟡 St Fagans – Welsh National Museum of History Now open 4 days a week on Tuesday, Thursday, Saturday & Sunday – online pre booking essential
+🟡 St Fagans – Welsh National Museum of History Open Tuesday, Thursday, Saturday & Sunday.
+Online pre booking essential.

-🟢Rock UK Summit climbing Centre Most facilities including the odoor climbing wall now open – see their Facebook page for latest information.
+🟢 Rock UK Summit climbing Centre Fully open see their Facebook page for opening times.

 🟡 Cardiff Castle Currently closed until further notice, however you can go into the grounds, look round and eat your lunch as it’s been opened to enable social distancing in the centre of Cardiff.